Retirement Retired Life

 InsideCreativeHouse/Adobe senior couple signing documents with advisor

-A timeshare can be a money pit that will be difficult for you to extricate yourself from once you sign a contract.
+A timeshare can be a money pit that is difficult to extricate yourself from once you sign a contract.

 It’s important to review the pros and cons of a timeshare before you agree to pay for one, as well as the expensive annual fees and difficulty getting out of the contract.
 You may be able to find better deals on vacation spots without having to pay the extra fees.